 Every effort should be made to rationalise the ethics approval process when there is potential for duplication.

-A RTP Stipend may be awarded to an applicant proposing to undertake studies as an external student; however the support of the relevant academic unit and faculty will be required.
+A RTP Stipend may be awarded to an applicant proposing to undertake studies as an external student within limited circumstances only as per section 3.4.4 of the RTP Scholarship Procedures.

 External students will not be eligible for centrally allocated awards of the Monash Graduate Scholarship (MGS) or the Monash International Tuition Scholarship (MITS).